-- The Company has procedures for paying independent agent commissions in accordance with written contracts. - The Company's independent agent contracts, policies and procedures are designed to comply with statutory underwriting and rating requirements, which prohibit special inducements and rebates.
+- The Company has procedures for paying commissions to independent agents in accordance with written contracts.
+The Company's property & casualty specialists are compensated through commissions, and the direct employer sales group compensation structure is salary plus bonus. - The Company's independent agent contracts, policies and procedures are designed to comply with statutory underwriting and rating requirements, which prohibit special inducements and rebates.